vasanthk76/Streams-API-Practices/src/test/java/com/github/streams/learn/basics/intermediate_operations/I_TakeWhile.md

 ```
         //Normal Filter
+        //Behavior: takeWhile() processes the stream from the beginning and includes elements as long as the predicate returns true.
+        //As soon as an element is encountered for which the predicate returns false, takeWhile() stops processing and discards the rest of the stream,
+        //including the element that failed the condition and all subsequent elements.
+        //Output: A stream containing a prefix of the original stream, where all elements in that prefix satisfy the predicate.
         List<Integer> filteredList = Stream.of(2, 4, 6, 8, 9, 10, 11, 12)
                 .filter(n -> n % 2 == 0)
                 .collect(Collectors.toList());